-Through training sessions on criminal law and a visit to involving minors.
-The trainings offered the opportunity for the local prison, the Ouahigouya CdC - in collaboration with local CSOs - was also able to improve coordination between exchange, resulting in the standardization of good practices.
-IDLO also continued to support previously established CdCs in civil society and justice officials.
-Paul Ramde, Provincial Coor-Dori, Fada and Ouahigouya.
-In the north-eastern city of Dori, the dinator of Association Monde Rural in Yako, told IDLO that recent closure of the court of first instance (TGI) had left justice seeing how the prison functioned "helped to restore some seekers without legal recourse and further complicated the trust between the [justice] actors and us, as CSOs, because interaction between OPJ investigation sub-units and the judicial most of the time we are afraid to approach them.
-I would say prosecution.
-In response, IDLO trained civil society organizations thank you very much for the initiative and congratulations to (CSOs) and OPJ investigators and initiated a reflection workshop the members of the CdC."
+Through training sessions on criminal law and a visit to the local prison, the Ouahigouya CdC - in collaboration with local CSOs - was also able to improve coordination between civil society and justice officials.
+Paul Ramde, Provincial Coordinator of Association Monde Rural in Yako, told IDLO that seeing how the prison functioned "helped to restore some trust between the [justice] actors and us, as CSOs, because most of the time we are afraid to approach them.
+I would say thank you very much for the initiative and congratulations to the members of the CdC."